Devon Witherspoon

 Devon Marquis Witherspoon (born December 11, 2000) is an American professional football cornerback for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Illinois Fighting Illini, where he was named the Big Ten Defensive Back of the Year in 2022.
-Witherspoon was selected by the Seahawks fifth overall in the 2023 NFL draft.
+Witherspoon was selected by the Seahawks fifth overall in the 2023 NFL draft, and won Super Bowl LX in his third season with the team.

 Early life

 Devon Witherspoon attended Pine Forest High School in Pensacola, Florida.
 Initially concentrating his athletic abilities on basketball, Witherspoon did not begin playing football until his junior year of high school.
 As a senior in 2018, he was the Pensacola News Journal Defensive Player of the Year after recording 74 tackles, seven interceptions and two touchdowns.
-He committed to play college football at University of Illinois Urbana-Champaign.
+He committed to play college football at the University of Illinois Urbana-Champaign.